 American composer Aaron Copeland learned to free himself from this instrumental slavery early on, and advised anyone serious about composition to do the same.

 There is no doubt that Bach did not NEED to use an instrument in order to compose; if one knows the relationships of notes to one another one can write as one's mind's ear dictates.

 So.
 Should composing at the instrument be done? ... using Bach, Copeland, and others as our models, the answer generally is "no" ...
-BUT, there''s a decided advantage in checking at the keys what has already been composed away from it, to verify its playability.
+BUT, it would be wrong not to admit that there's a decided advantage in checking at the keys what has already been composed away from it, to verify its playability.

 We can say one more thing about Bach's compositions: they're entirely free of any innovation, but utterly new in originality.